JNJ-7925476: μ-Dialysis

 Ex vivo occupancy of the DAT was much lower (<50%) at this dose though, whereas the NET and SERT were similar (~90%).

-It took a much higher dose (c.f.
-10 mg/kg) for the DAT occupancy to approach the same as the NET and SERT (i.e. saturation).
+It took a much higher dose (cf. 10 mg/kg) for the DAT occupancy to approach the same as the NET and SERT (i.e. saturation).

 At saturation, the elevation in synaptic DA was extremely prolific (15 × baseline), whereas SER and NE was ≈ ½ this amount (i.e. 750%).

 Pyrroloisoquinolines structure activity relationships

 This is a collection of all of the analogs that had favorable biological activity or an interesting substitution pattern.

 All compounds are racemic preparations with the exception that brackets are for pure (+) enantiomer.

 Para-Fluoro

 AK Dutta, et al. draws JNJ-7925476 with a fluorine in lieu of an ethynyl, without specifying the exact stereochemistry, e.g.

 For JNJ-7925476 itself, the Ethynyl group is made from the p-iodo group (i.e. PC9951513), although no actual attempt was made by any of the authors to characterize this into the SAR list of quantitative data.
 Like RTI-55 it was made prepared with radiolabelled iodine is an excellent way to scan the brain using positron emission tomography.

 Aloke Dutta's compound can also be made in radiolabelled form, ala Flubatine.

 Instead of alkyne, one can also replace the halogen with cyanide (nitrile), ala citalopram.
 Although not inputted into the tablet above, this was another one of the McNeal analogues.